openebs-archive/openebs-docs/docs/mayactl.md

 <h3><a class="anchor" aria-hidden="true" id="mayactl-Version"></a>mayactl Version</h3>

-You can get the installed mayactl version by using the following command.
-This will show the OpenEBS released version also.
+OpenEBS installed version can be obtained using the following command.
+This will show the status of maya-apiserver and its URL.

 ```
 mayactl version